c4dm/qm-vamp-plugins/README.txt

 About This Release
 ==================

-This is a bug-fix release, fixing a failure to correctly smooth the onset detection function which caused the onset and beat tracking plugins occasionally to miss onsets or find spurious ones.
+This release corresponds to a change in the licensing terms under which the QM plugins are published (from a closed-source license to the GPL).
+It contains no new functionality over 1.6.

 Plugins Included